AFL Wheelchair is an adapted version of the great game, that gives people with and without disability the opportunity to play.

 There is no kicking of the ball.
 A handball is equivalent to a kick (for example if marked, play stops) and an underarm throw is equivalent to a handball (for example the ball is ‘in play’ and the player who receives an underarm throw can be ‘tackled’).
 Many strategies in the traditional game apply to the wheelchair version.

 We have a formal partnership with AFL Victoria to expand the sport of AFL Wheelchair in Victoria.
 This important partnership will open this exciting, accessible and inclusive sport to more people with disability.

-AFL Victoria is responsible for governing AFL Wheelchair in Victoria.
-We are responsible for the development of clubs/teams and individual players.
+AFL Victoria is responsible for governing AFL Wheelchair in Victoria, while we are an AFL Club team partner.

 Robert Rose Foundation Victorian Wheelchair Football League

 The Robert Rose Foundation Victorian Wheelchair Football League (VWFL) is the first state-wide AFL Wheelchair competition in Australia.